truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/_index.md

 {{< /expand >}}

 {{< expand "Mounting on a Windows System" "V" >}}
+To permanently mount the SMB share in Windows, map a drive letter in the computer for the user to the TrueNAS SCALE IP and share name.
+Select a drive leter from the bottom of the alphabet rather than from the top to avoid assigning a drive dedicated to some other device.
+The example below uses Z.
-To mount the SMB share in Windows, assign it a drive letter, and permanently mount, open the command line and run the following command with the appropriate drive letter, computer name, and share name.
+Open the command line and run the following command with the appropriate drive letter, TrueNAS system name or IP address, and the share name.

-<code>net use Z: &bsol;&bsol;<i>computer_name</i>&bsol;<i>share_name</i> /PERSISTENT:YES</code>
+<code>net use <i>Z</i>: &bsol;&bsol;<i>TrueNAS_name</i>&bsol;<i>share_name</i> /PERSISTENT:YES</code>

+Where:
+* *Z* is the drive letter to map to TrueNAS and the share
+* *TrueNAS_name* is either the hostname or system IP address
+* *share_name* is the name given to the SMB share

+To temporarily connect to a share, you can open a Windows File Explorer window, type <code>&bsol;&bsol;<i>TrueNAS_name</i>&bsol;<i>share_name</i></code> then enter the user credentials you want to authenticate with to connect to the share.
+Windows remembers the user credentials so each time you connect it uses the same authentication credentials unless you reboot the system, then you are prompted to enter the authentication credentials again.
 {{< /expand >}}

 {{< expand "Mounting on an Apple System" "v" >}}